 This cocktail does an excellent job sneaking up on you.
 If you don’t think you can’t taste the bourbon, do not add extra bourbon.
 After a few cocktails, you’ll be bourbon-ed up just fine.

-And also like any Sooz Creation™, there is a soundtrack.
-The Soozle Mix :: Volume 1 includes the cocktail’s house band OldJack plus Lloyd Cole, DJ Champion and more.
+There is a soundtrack: The Soozle Mix :: Volume 1 includes the cocktail’s house band OldJack plus Lloyd Cole, DJ Champion and more.
 You can listen to it via the 8tracks player below.
 Additional volumes of The Soozle Mix will be released throughout the summer.

 [tweetmeme] iTunes’ Genius is an awesome way to rediscover music you already have but may not have listened to in a while.
 Yesterday I told it to make a mix based on “Born” by Over The Rhine.
 The result was a perfect mix for a moody, chilly Sunday afternoon.
 It includes songs by Over The Rhine, Patty Griffin, Great Northern, Gillian Welch, Calexico & Iron Wine, Nickel Creek, Dar Williams, Ray LaMontagne and Sarah Harmer.